Nexmo/nexmo-developer/_tutorials/real-time-feed.md

 ### WhatsApp

 WhatsApp requires an additional step to test fully.
 You would need to send the user a WhatsApp MTM (template) before they can receive any messages.
-The code to do this has not been included in this tutorial but is available [here](/messages/code-snippets/send-whatsapp-template).
+The code to do this has not been described in this tutorial but sample code is available [here](https://github.com/nexmo-community/messages-api-real-time-feed/blob/master/send_whatsapp_mtm.py).
 You can use then use the generic client provided in this tutorial to send subsequent WhatsApp messages.

 ## Summary